gregsaun/prusa_i3_bear_upgrade/README.md

   * Open source with powerful community
   * Easy to square and build
   * Worldwide shipping plus several other shops selling these parts
+* Other type of aluminum extrusions can be supported thanks to parametric design (check Fusion 360 files)
-* High level design of 3D printed parts using techniques like selective infill, clean vertical holes, sharp angle...
+* 3D printed parts designed using advanced techniques like selective infill, clean vertical holes, sharp angle...
-* Open source by providing STL files, STEP files and Autodesk Fusion 360 project files
+* Open source by providing STL files, STEP files and Autodesk Fusion 360 project file

 ## Full And Half upgrades